MikeBib/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>
 <p>
 <br />
 Additionally, two other tickets were created for this project.
-One was a general inquiry from Matt Hershey and another System Issues logging into Adobe by Heidi Sanders, see EXAMPLE 1C.
+One is a General Inquiry from Matt Hershey and System Issues logging into Adobe by Heidi Sanders, see EXAMPLE 1C.
 </p>
 <br />
 EXAMPLE 1C